FAQ – Frequently Asked Questions

 Throughout the year there is no food service or bar in the museum.

-During the special openings lights snacks are available.
+During our special openings light snacks are available.

-There is no shop during the year.
-A temporary shop is open specifically during the special openings.
+There is no gift shop at the museum.
+A temporary shop is open only during the special openings.

 Is there a reduced admission?

-Our reduced admission is intended for visitors with disabilities.
-We are a private and entirely self-funded museum.
-Each visitor thus contributes to the preservation of this unique heritage.
+We do have reduced admission for visitors with disabilities.
+We are a private and entirely self-funded museum, so each visitor contributes to the preservation of this unique heritage.

 Are ICOM cards accepted?